daeMOn63/neural-intro/part2/README.md

 ![Or network detailed](../img/part2/or_network_detailed.png "Or network detailed")

-The chain rule allows us to *express the derivative of the composition of 2 or more functions*.
->e can write like so:
+The chain rule allows us to *express the derivative of the composition of 2 or more functions*. we can write it like so:

 ![w1 gradient](../img/part2/gradient_w1.png "w1 gradient")